Walmart joins Microsoft bid for TikTok as CEO of social media app quits | Business

 U.S., INDIA CHALLENGES Amid growing distrust between Washington and Beijing, Trump complained that TikTok was a national security threat and could share information about users with China's government.

 Trump issued an executive order banning U.S. transactions with TikTok on Aug.
 6, effective in mid-September.
 He issued a separate order about a week later giving ByteDance 90 days to divest of TikTok's U.S. operations and data.
-ByteDance has been in talks to sell TikTok's North American, Australian and New Zealand operations which could be worth $25 billion to $30 billion to companies including Microsoft and Oracle, people with knowledge of the matter have said.
+ByteDance has been in talks to sell TikTok's North American, Australian and New Zealand operations which could be worth $25 billion to $30 billion, people with knowledge of the matter have said.

 The company has also been targeted in India, where TikTok was one of 59 Chinese apps banned by the Indian government in June following a border clash between India and China.
 That month, Mayer wrote to India's government saying China's government has never requested user data, nor would TikTok turn it over if asked.